psorigue/Molecular-evolution-OTVT-in-LT-cichlids/README.md

 - R version 4.4.0.
 - R packages: Ape (version 5.8), Phylolm (version 2.6.5)
 ### **`functions_python.py`**
 This file contains a repertoire of functions in Python language used during the analysis.
-The functions are accessed from the scripts.
+The functions are accessed and called from the scripts.
 ### **`functions_bash.py`**
 This file contains a repertoire of functions in bash language used during the analysis.
 The functions are accessed and called from the scripts.

 ---